 We take serious measures to ensure that students and staff are able to use the internet safely through:

-• Having installed systems to filter what students can access on the internet.
+- Having robust installed systems to filter what students can access on the internet.

 For full information and further details, please refer to our Online Safety Policy, IT and Internet Acceptable Use Policy and our Safeguarding Policy on our policies page.